serdarbsgn/gyrowheel/readme.md

 The "Forwarded Socket" switch connects using Android’s built-in high-level connect function.
 In Windows, search for "Other Bluetooth Options," navigate to the COM tab, and add an incoming COM port.
 Enter the COM port value assigned by Windows (default is COM10).
 Follow the same steps to select "Start Bluetooth Classic App with Forwarded Port" on your computer.

+Keyboard and Mouse mode is newly added, I'll tinker around and improve it further soon.

 Your computer should now receive inputs and simulate a controller in your games.

 Use the edit layout button at the bottom of the screen to drag and drop buttons to your desired locations, ~~even outside the screen if you don’t want to use them~~.
 Toggle the switch next to the edit button to use your custom layout in gamepad mode.